szmania/mega_manager/README.md

 If set remote files that have no corresponding local file will be removed.

+`--sync`

+If true, local and remote files for accoutns will be synced.
+Equivalent to using arguments "--download", "--removeLocal", "--removeRemote" and "--upload" all at once.

 `--upload`

 If set files will be uploaded to MEGA account.